 Offences against justice procedures, government security and government operations

-The power of a court to hear criminal charges and determine whether or not a defendant is proven guilty and/or to sentence defendants where a charge has been proven (see Jurisdiction).
+The power of a court to hear criminal charges and determine whether or not a defendant is proven guilty and/or to sentence defendants where a charge has been proven (refer to Jurisdiction).

 Sentence imposed on a defendant requiring a person to be in custody for two consecutive days in a week (e.g. weekends) and remain at liberty during the rest of the week.
 This sentencing option is available in New South Wales and the Australian Capital Territory.

-The main sentence type for a defendant based on the hierarchy of the Sentence Type Classification (see Appendix 7 in the publication).
+The main sentence type for a defendant based on the hierarchy of the Sentence Type Classification (see Appendix 5).

 Property damage and environmental pollution

 An outcome of criminal proceedings in which a court accepts that a charge is proven through a guilty plea entered by a defendant or the defendant is declared guilty by the court.
 In the Magistrates' and Children's Courts, this includes defendants found guilty ex-parte.

 Public order offences

 Offences involving personal conduct that involves or may lead to a breach of public order and decency, or that is indicative of criminal intent, or that is otherwise regulated or prohibited on moral or ethical grounds.
 The 'victim' of these offences is generally the public at large.
 However, some offences such as offensive language and offensive behaviour may be directed towards a single victim.
-This is a Division of ASOC which includes the following Subdivisions: Disorderly conduct (131) and Regulated public order activities (132).
+This is a Division of ASOC which includes the following Subdivisions: disorderly conduct (131) and regulated public order offences (132).